gpecorino/Vgchartz_Data_Exploration/README.md

 + Genre and Platform Performance
 + Publisher Performance

-Interactive Tableau dashboards can be accessed [here](https://public.tableau.com/app/profile/giovanni.pecorino/viz/VGChartzvDashboards/SalesOverview?publish=yes).
+Interactive Tableau dashboards can be accessed [here](https://public.tableau.com/app/profile/giovanni.pecorino/viz/VGChartzvDashboards/SalesOverview?publish=yes). <br />
-The Python file used to web scrape the data from VGChartz.com can be found [here](https://github.com/gpecorino/Vgchartz_Data_Exploration/blob/main/vgchartz_webscrape.py).
+The Python file used to web scrape the data from VGChartz.com can be found [here](https://github.com/gpecorino/Vgchartz_Data_Exploration/blob/main/vgchartz_webscrape.py). <br />
 The Jupyter Notebook that contains the exploratory analysis and machine learning model can be found [here](https://github.com/gpecorino/Vgchartz_Data_Exploration/blob/main/vgchartz_eda_ml.ipynb).

 ## About the Dataset